Christopher Hill (historian): Personal life

-Hill married Inez Waugh (née Bartlett) on 17 January 1944.
-Inez Hill, then 23, was the daughter of an Army officer, Gordon Bartlett, and the ex-wife of Ian Anthony Waugh.
+Hill married his first wife, Inez Waugh (née Bartlett), on 17 January 1944.
+Inez, then 23, was the daughter of an Army officer, Gordon Bartlett, and the ex-wife of Ian Anthony Waugh.
 The Hills' marriage broke down after ten years.
 Their only child, their daughter, Fanny, drowned while holidaying in Spain in 1986.

 Hill's second wife was Bridget Irene Mason (née Sutton), whom he married on 2 January 1956.
 She was the ex-wife of Stephen Mason, a fellow Communist and historian.
 Their daughter Kate died in a car accident in 1957.
 They had two other children: Andrew (born 1958) and Dinah (born 1960).

 Hill, along with Hobsbawm, was spied on by MI5 for decades.
 MI5 found that Abraham Lazarus confessed to an affair with Hill's first wife, Inez, in 1948.